MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/digital-app-builder/installation/index.md

 ### Installing on MacOS
 {: #installing-on-macos }

-1. Download the .dmg (**IBM.Digital.App.Builder-8.0.2.dmg**) from [IBM passport advantage](https://www.ibm.com/software/passportadvantage/) or from [here](https://github.com/MobileFirst-Platform-Developer-Center/Digital-App-Builder/releases).
+1. Download the .dmg (**IBM.Digital.App.Builder-n.n.n.dmg**, where `n.n.n` is the version number) from [IBM passport advantage](https://www.ibm.com/software/passportadvantage/) or from [here](https://github.com/MobileFirst-Platform-Developer-Center/Digital-App-Builder/releases).
 2. Double click on .dmg file to mount the installer.
 3. In the window that the installer opens, drag and drop the IBM Digital App Builder to the **Applications** folder.
 4. Double click the IBM Digital App Builder icon or executable to open the Digital App Builder.